The Good Garden

 The Landscape Architecture of Edmund Hollander Design

-Written by Edmund Hollander, written with Anne Raver
+Edmund Hollander, written with Anne Raver

 Crisp hornbeam hedges lining a country drive and throwing geometric shadows on the gravel below.
 Decadent cascades of fragrant wisteria spilling over a stone pergola.
 Rustling leaves along an allée of delicate crepe myrtle trees.
 Waving blossoms of roses, sage, and hydrangeas—along a salty shoreline.
 Edmund Hollander Landscape Architects creates gardens filled with unexpected textures, colors, and sounds meant to appeal to all the senses, inviting us to truly live in the landscape.